 |

-implied that it was Teresa’s emphasis on the public honour due to Our Lord’s Sacred Head that had had its part
+that perhaps this was Teresa’s emphasis on the public honour due to Our Lord’s Sacred Head that had had its part

-in the process of being collated.
-Her prayers are being requested all over the world.
+Catalogue reference: 44/ - 44IV Her prayers are being requested all over the world.
 Many testify to favours granted.
-In his letter for the new millennium (Novo Millennio Ineunte), Pope John
+In his letter for the new millennium (Novo Millennio Ineunte), Bl Pope John

 Paul II emphasised the importance of holiness of life for the New Evangelisation.
 In Teresa we have a marvellous example of